-The CHSSP offers a variety of programs for teachers and administrators seeking to align their instruction with the Common Core State Standards.
-In addition to the statewide programs detailed through this link, each of the regional sites offers Common Core programs to local schools and districts.
-Click on links to those sites below to learn more.
+Teaching the Common Core is a series of webinars for teachers and administrators seeking to align their instruction with the Common Core State Standards.
+In addition, each of the CHSSP's regional sites offers Common Core programs for local schools and districts.